Liuhaixv/Running-with-rifles-MOD/readme.md

-Test to combine and make some new stuff
+## Test to combine and make some new stuff

-Currently still in development yet.. changes for amemliky changes two for amemliky
+Currently still in development yet..

+---
+## Completed work
+### 1. Tracking grenade
+Fire multi grenades aiming at enemies when explode.